tanviran/BDLPRnet/README.md

 # BDLPRnet

 BDLPRnet is a Flask API for License Plate Recognition (LPR) that integrates with NVIDIA's TAO Toolkit for deployment.
-The project takes base64-encoded images as input, performs license plate detection, license plate detection, and returns information about the detected license plates.
+The project takes base64-encoded images as input, performs license plate detection, license plate recognition, and returns information about the detected license plates.

 ## Setup TAO Deploy